Lava from Spanish volcano heads toward sea; no injuries

 People on La Palma largely live from farming.

-Spanish Prime Minister Pedro Sánchez was due to visit the affected area Monday after canceling his trip to New York to attend the U.N.
+Spanish Prime Minister Pedro Sánchez visited the affected area Monday after canceling his trip to New York to attend the U.N.
 General Assembly.

-The volcano erupted Sunday after a weeklong buildup of seismic activity that was closely monitored by authorities.
+He praised scientists for monitoring the eruption, saying their work was “fundamental” in avoiding casualties, and promised that his government would help local people rebuild their lives.

 La Palma, with a population of 85,000, is one of eight volcanic islands in Spain’s Canary Islands archipelago off Africa’s western coast.
 At their nearest point, the islands are 100 kilometers (60 miles) from Morocco.

-Note: A previous version of this story was corrected to show that Mariano Hernández is the head of the island’s government, not the mayor.